Cofibrantly generated lax orthogonal factorisation systems: Introduction

-See Section~\ref{sec:lax-orth-fact} or~\cite{clementino15:_lax} for a precise statement, along with the basic theory of lax orthogonal \textsc{awfs} and a procedure to construct them via the so-called \emph{simple adjunctions}.
-For example, when the codomain of $r$ is a terminal object, the above condition says that the identity 2-cell $h=d\cdot \ell$ exhibits $d$ as a left Kan extension of $h$ along $\ell$.
+See Section~\ref{sec:lax-orth-fact} or~\cite{Clementino2016458} for more on the definition of \textsc{lofs}, along with the basic theory of \textsc{lofs}s and a procedure to construct them via the so-called \emph{simple adjunctions}.
+When the codomain of $r$ is a terminal object, the above condition says that the identity 2-cell $h=d\cdot \ell$ exhibits $d$ as a left Kan extension of $h$ along $\ell$.
 Objects $A$ with this property with respect to a family of morphisms $\ell$ have been studied in the context of poset-enriched categories and called \emph{Kan objects}~\cite{MR1641443} or \emph{Kan injective objects}~\cite{MR3283679}.

-The notion of cofibrant generation adapted to \textsc{awfs}s was introduced in~\cite{MR2506256}, and latter extended to generation by a double category in~\cite{1412.6559}, where, in addition, enriched cofibrant generation is discussed.
+The notion of cofibrant generation adapted to \textsc{awfs}s was introduced in~\cite{MR2506256}, and latter extended to generation by a double category in~\cite{MR3393453}, where, in addition, enriched cofibrant generation is discussed.

-There is a notion of cofibrant generation for lax orthogonal \textsc{awfs}s, that we call \emph{cofibrant \slkz-generation}, and we show that cofibrantly \kz-generated \textsc{awfs}s are always lax idempotent.
-Cofibrant \kz-generation can be seen as a case of the constructions in~\cite[\S 8]{1412.6559} --~even though \cite{1412.6559}~concentrates on locally presentable categories.
+There is a notion of cofibrant generation for \textsc{lofs}s, that we call \emph{cofibrant \slkz-generation}.
+We show that cofibrantly \kz-generated \textsc{awfs}s are always \textsc{lofs}.
+Cofibrant \kz-generation can be seen as a case of the constructions in~\cite[\S 8]{MR3393453} --~even though \cite{MR3393453} does not consider \textsc{lofs}s and concentrates on locally presentable categories.
+Representable multicategories provide an example that we study in some detail.
 There are important examples, however, that are not locally presentable categories, as the category of topological spaces.
-In Section~\ref{sec:cofibr-kz-gener} we study the case of categories enriched in preorders and the cofibrant \kz-generation thereon, encompassing in this way the example of topological spaces.
+We study the case of categories enriched in posets and the cofibrant \kz-generation thereon, encompassing in this way the example of topological spaces.